-Dennis F. Dwyer is a seasoned Chicago criminal defense attorney committed to protecting the rights of his clients.
+Dennis F. Dwyer is a seasoned Chicago criminal defense attorney, and one of the Best Cook County DUI Lawyers, committed to protecting the rights of his clients.
 His extensive experience with DUI law allows him to provide his clients with the best DUI representation in Chicago.

 In Illinois it is illegal to drive a vehicle while impaired by alcohol or drugs.
 A blood alcohol content (BAC) of 0.08 percent or higher is legally considered impaired.
 When a driver is pulled over for suspicion of drunk driving, the police officer will ask the driver to submit to a chemical test to determine his or her BAC.
 Chemical tests to calculate BAC include testing the breath, blood and urine.
 The most commonly used test is the breath test, often referred to as a breathalyzer test.

 The breathalyzer test measures the amount of alcohol on the driver’s breath to estimates his or her BAC.
 A breathalyzer test comes in two forms: 1) a portable preliminary breath test (PBT) and 2) the evidentiary breath test.
 Before a driving under the influence (DUI) arrest is made, a PBT may be administered roadside.
 Though these test results are often inadmissible in court, they can be used as probable cause to make a DUI arrest.